amourikis/Data-Engineering-Capstone-Project/README.md

 * Step 3: Define the Data Model
 * Step 4: Run ETL to Model the Data
 * Step 5: Complete Project Write Up

+# Challenges
+- Downloading and extrating 233 GB of twitter data from archive.org took forever.
+	- Solution: Mount S3 to EC2 using S3fs fuse file system.
+Now S3 acts like a local directory to EC2 and you can dowload any amount of data directly to S3 from EC2.
+The configuration of EC2 can be as low as 1GB RAM.

+- Preprocessing 233 GB JSON files
+    - There are 36 columns in each JSON files, of which only

+- Updating the data regularly
+	- Airflow DAG can be triggered everyday to take into account the newly updated data.

+- Make it available to 100+ people
+	- The final Dash app can be deployed on EC2 or aws beanstalk(which uses EC2 in background) to share the app with anyone.
+Currently I am using EC2 instance directly to deploy it.

 ## Instructions
 All the project details and analysis will be in the project notebook.